Wikipedia

 Career

 Noel succeeded to his titles on the death of his father in 1643 and was required to leave the House of Commons.
 He was also Baron Noel of Ridlington and Baron Hicks of Ilmington.
-He was elected as a knight of the shire for Rutland in the Long Parliament of 1640.

-During the Civil War he was a military commander, rising to the level of brigadier-general.
+During the English Civil War he was a military commander, rising to the level of brigadier-general.
 A supporter of King Charles, he was fined £9,000 for delinquency and Campden House, his house at Campden was destroyed.

 Personal life